-- (1) Schedule 1, Division 2, clause 2.1 of Exemption 40 requires the surveyor to be satisfied that the vessel is designed and constructed so that it is fit for the purpose for which the vessel is intended by the owner. - (2) A vessel may be considered suitably designed if it has been built in accordance with a recognised standard such as NSCV, ISO 12215 Parts 1 to 9 (as applicable), ISO 6185 Parts 1 to 4 (as applicable), ABYC, USCG or RCD. - (3) A vessel may be considered suitably constructed if it is in a good state of repair and is: - (a) built to one of the standards mentioned in paragraph (2); or - (b) built to another nationally or internationally recognised standard; or - (c) of a design with a record of at least five years' history of safe operation in an area where the sea and weather conditions and manner of use are no less severe than those likely to be encountered in the area of operation that the vessel will be operating in as an Exemption 40 vessel. - (4) The surveyor of an EX40 vessel must:
+- (1) Schedule 1, Division 2, clause 2.1 of Exemption 40 requires the surveyor to be satisfied that the vessel is designed and constructed so that it is fit for the purpose for which the vessel is intended by the owner. - (2) A vessel may be considered suitably designed if it: - (a) has been built in accordance with a recognised standard such as NSCV, ISO 12215 Parts 1 to 9 (as applicable), ISO 6185 Parts 1 to 4 (as applicable), ABYC, USCG or RCD; or - (b) is in a good state of repair and is: - (i) built to the standards mentioned in paragraph (2)(a); or - (ii) built to another nationally or internationally recognised standard; or - (iii) of a design with at least five years of safe operation in conditions no less severe than those expected in the area where the vessel will be operating under Exemption 40. - (3) The surveyor of an EX40 vessel must submit: